dwsilk/osgeo-oceania-test-site/src/pages/blog/post-5.md

 ---
 title: Perth QGIS Meetup Report
 subtitle: >-
-  a brief report on the Perth QGIS meetup hosted by Geogeeks Perth [1] last night at Spacecubed in the Perth CBD, and sponsored by the OSGeo Oceania Microgrants program.
+  A brief report on the Perth QGIS meetup hosted by Geogeeks Perth [1] last night at Spacecubed in the Perth CBD, and sponsored by the OSGeo Oceania Microgrants program.
 date: '2020-06-02'
 author: src/data/team/gustav-purpleson.yaml
 categories: